netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnparameter_module.rst

         <div class="ansible-option-cell">

       Layout on the Access Interface.
-The COMPACT value indicates the use of small icons.
+The \ :literal:`COMPACT`\  value indicates the use of small icons.

       .. rst-class:: ansible-option-line